 Session Dates & Themes

-Session IV - June 29-July 3 - Party in the USA
+Session IV - June 28-July 2 - Party in the USA

-Sessions I - VIII are covered by Volusia County Summer Camp Vouchers.
-Any Campers who are on the Voucher and stay through Session IX will be expected to pay full price that week.
+Sessions II - VIII are the only ones covered by Volusia County Summer Camp Vouchers.
+Any Campers who are on the Voucher and stay through Sessions I, IX, & X will be expected to pay full price that week.

 Individual session(s) can be booked throughout the summer but must be done at least two weeks in advance of the desired session(s) to ensure coverage and supplies.